yurimssilva/product-edc/docs/development/decision-records/2023-02-27_testing/README.md

 - separation-of-concerns
 - fast test execution speed
+- debuggability
 - low resource footprint
 - leverage features provided by, and adopt standards set by the [Eclipse Dataspace Project](https://github.com/eclipse-edc/Connector)
 - easy setup on developer systems

 ## Rationale

 Past experiences with product-edc's testing setup has shown that it is time- and resource-consuming, which also makes it unreliable at times.
+It is also not fully debuggable and quite tedious to set up.
-Furthermore, a finer-grained test classification such as the one outlined in this document is neither present nor documented.
+Furthermore, a finer-grained test classification such as the one outlined in this document is currently neither present nor documented.

 ### Definitions and distinction